-In this post, we ask “what is data intelligence?”, explore data intelligence technologies, glance at information intelligence, and consider how these activities offer continued value in a real-life business context.
+In this post, we ask “what is data intelligence?”, explore intelligence technologies, and consider how these offers continued value in a real-life business context.

 What Is Data Intelligence?

 Data intelligence is the process of using analytical tools to give meaning to massive amounts of business data.
 Thanks to intelligence technologies such as AI and machine learning, companies can turn their data into actionable insights to improve their performance.

 This invaluable analytical concept drills down into the analysis of information to extract value and meaning as well as promote enhanced data-driven decision-making across the organization.

 When collecting and curating digital insights for intelligence purposes, businesses turn to a variety of valuable sources, such as performance metrics, consumer-centric, periodic trends, and a host of other descriptive information sets.

 In contrast to business intelligence, which is largely centered on making logical sense of data and presenting it in a digestible, widely accessible format, intelligence in data focuses more on analyzing the information in its purest form.